 Take a look at some of these this result from a hygienist that understood the secrets I’m about to reveal on increasing hygiene production.

-And the reason it sounds impossible is because of the way you’re running your hygiene department.
+The reason it sounds impossible is because of the way you’re running your hygiene department.

 All it takes is the right training, along with some easy scripting tweaks on how your hygienists talk to the patients and PRESTO…your hygiene profits will skyrocket!